Governance Fundamentals

 Framework Overview

-The FSI Copilot Governance Framework provides complete guidance for governing Microsoft 365 Copilot across all M365 applications in regulated US financial services environments.
+The FSI Copilot Governance Framework provides complete guidance for governing Microsoft 365 Copilot across Microsoft 365 applications in regulated US financial services environments.

 Warning